'Sleet-Fest' Forecast For Friday Leading Into A Weekend Freeze

 ACCUMULATIONS:

-Given that we are forecasting a rain-to-sleet situation for most of southern New England, the accumulations will be low.
+Given that we are forecasting a rain to mostly sleet situation, the accumulations will be low.

-There could be as much as 1-to-3 inches of sleet and snow in northern Massachusetts (north of Pike, mainly in northern Worcester and northern Middlesex counties).
+There will be a coating to 1” of sleet and snow in the Boston metro area and down the Pike to Worcester.
+Also for most of Middlesex and Essex counties.

-Over the Mass. and New Hampshire border 3-to-6” of snow and sleet are possible up through Manchester, Concord and Lake Winnipesaukee.
+1”-3” of snow and sleet are likely near the MA/NH border an as far north as Manchester, NH.

+A bit farther north, 3-6” are forecast from about Keene, NH to Concord NH and the Lake Winni area.

-Great news for skiers.
-The snow jackpot will be in the mountains, particularly the northern Greens and the Whites.
+Great news for skiiers.
+The snow jackpot will be in the Mountains, particularly the northern Greens and the Whites.
 We expect 6-12” in those areas with perhaps as much as 18” in some of the higher, northernmost peaks.

 THE FREEZE: